Upper School Curriculum Guide

 - Physical Education meets at specific times and students must confirm that the class is conducive to their schedule.

-- The time requirement is three days in a six-day cycle, except for boot camp and dance.
+- The time requirement is three days in a six-day cycle, except for dance.

 - Students who miss more than three classes in a season will meet with the Director of Athletics and the Upper School Principal after the third miss.